jordanNewberry21/jordanNewberry21.github.io/landing.md

 		<header class="major">
 			<h2>What I've been up to</h2>
 		</header>
-		<p>I began learning to code like many people, by doing all the free tutorials I could get my hand on.
+		<p>I began learning to code like many people, by doing all the free tutorials I could get my hands on.
 First I learned some HTML tags, then I learned how to manipulate them with CSS.
-Then I picked up some javaScript, and learned how to use
+Then I picked up some JavaScript, and learned how to use
 		jQuery to make a dynamic web-page.
 That's just how it started, check out what I'm up to lately.</p>
 	</div>
 </section>